 - 4. If the collaborative research proposal is recommended for an award, then, pending formal approval, the Israeli applicant(s) will receive a grant from the BSF, while the U.S. applicant(s) will receive a grant from the NSF. - 5.
-The award amount for the Israeli applicant is capped at a maximum of \$80,000 per year for experimental programs and up to \$55,000 per year for theoretical or computer-based research, subject to the availability of funds.
+The award amount for the Israeli applicant is capped at a maximum of \$95,000 per year for experimental programs and up to \$75,000 per year for theoretical or computer-based research, subject to the availability of funds.
 If more than a single Israeli group is involved in the research, then the budget may be increased by up to 50%. - 6.
-In case of similar NSF-BSF and regular BSF applications, in which the NSF evaluation was not completed by the time the regular BSF awards are made, we will defer the decision regarding a possible grant for the BSF application, until NSF had made its funding decision regarding the NSF-BSF proposal. - 7.
+Amounts in the BSF system are always in dollars; however, Israeli PIs will receive the money in Shekels.
+So, the maximum amount per year for the Israeli is capped at 330,000 NIS for experimental programs and up to 270,000NIS for theoretical or computer-based research. - 7.
+In case of similar NSF-BSF and regular BSF applications, in which the NSF evaluation was not completed by the time the regular BSF awards are made, we will defer the decision regarding a possible grant for the BSF application, until NSF had made its funding decision regarding the NSF-BSF proposal. - 8.
 Israeli researchers may take part in the NSF evaluation process as panel members and/or external reviewers.